-Parents/students bringing forms in on Testing Day, will need to deliver those forms to the Health Service Office in the Wellness Center.
+Parents/students bringing forms in on Testing Day, will need to deliver those forms to Health Services in the Wellness Center.

 Placement testing is required for admitted students to Lincoln University.
 As part of New Student Orientation (NSO), students will participate in testing, academic advising, class registration, and an introduction to LU activities.
 All first-time students and some transfer* students are required to take tests in writing and math.

 Lincoln University uses College Board's ACCPULACER for English and ALEKS PPL for Mathematics.
 Placement testing gives you an opportunity to demonstrate your skills and ensure placement into the appropriate courses.
 Reviewing your grammar, writing and mathematics skills may help you prepare.

 The Mathematics Department will provide your user name and password for the ALEKS PPL program through your Lincoln email.
 Taking the practice test provided by the program will help you prepare for the math placement test.
 Please see your Lincoln email for details.
 More information on ALEKS PPL can be found at: ALEKS PPL

 The WRITEPLACER essay and the Sentence Skills assessments from the College Board's Accuplacer are utilized for placement into English courses.
 Practice tests and questions can be found on the Accuplacer student website (https://accuplacer.collegeboard.org/).

 Placement testing will determine the most appropriate English and math courses that match your current knowledge and skills.
 You will then be placed in college-level courses or developmental courses to support and ensure academic success at Lincoln University.
 Additional information is available to help you prepare for your Placement Test, administered by ACCUPLACER and ALEKS You’ll find information about the test, how it works and links to practice questions.

 Testing and scheduling will be done during New Student Orientation and Transition Week.